Partial Hospitalization Program at Cedar Hill in Massachusetts

 - Transition and discharge planning

-PHPs often utilize various evidence-based therapies to address mental health conditions.
+PHPs often utilize various evidence-based therapies to address mental health conditions and help patients manage emotions.
 Cognitive Behavioral Therapy (CBT) is a cornerstone treatment, helping patients recognize and change harmful thought patterns and behaviors.
-Dialectical Behavior Therapy (DBT) is another commonly used approach, especially for those struggling with emotion regulation, self-harm, or suicidal thoughts.
+Dialectical behavioral therapy (DBT) is another commonly used approach, focusing on teaching coping skills, mood regulation, and improving interpersonal communication, especially for those struggling with emotion regulation, self-harm, or suicidal thoughts.
 Together, these services and therapies provide a well-rounded, intensive treatment experience aimed at stabilizing patients, managing symptoms, and equipping them with the tools to navigate life with better mental health.

 Intensive, Structured Treatment Without Inpatient Care